ADVANCED JUNGLE STRATEGIES

 Imagine a dividing line that begins at the console of the boat.
 This dividing line is always 90 degrees from the console, regardless of the angle of the shore.
 The angler in the front (red) should never cast behind the center console, and the angler in the back (blue) should rarely cast in front of the console.
 The theory behind this strategy is all about allowing the Guide to maneuver the boat in order to maximize the angler's coverage of the structure.

 Each angler has his own responsibilities.
 The job of the angler in front is to work closely with the Guide, listening to his suggestions.
 If the Guide is using a teaser, Angler A should be casting right behind or along side the teaser.
-The job of the angler in the back to work closely with the other angler, timing his casts and making sure the lines do not cross.
+The job of the angler in the back is to work closely with the other angler, timing his casts and making sure the lines do not cross.
 Avoiding collisions is fully Angler B’s responsibility.

 SLIDE A: Working together as a team.
 Focused.
 Engaged with the fish that the Guide is attracting.
-This boat will catch the most fish, the biggest fish, and will have the best experience with their Guide.
+This boat will catch the most fish, the biggest fish, and will have the best experience with their Guide. these anglers will see the best that our experience has to offer.

 SLIDE C: Angler A is oblivious of his Guide's efforts.
 Angler B is trying to work with the Guide, but is crossing lines with Angler A. It is extremely difficult for the Guide to properly position the boat for these anglers.
+This makes for a very frustrating day for the Guide and the Anglers.

 OK, time for a POP QUIZ!